-We also provided HIV estimates for the number of people living with HIV and the number of people diagnosed for each exposure risk category, region of birth, males, females, and Aboriginal and Torres Strait Islander status.
+We also provided HIV estimates for the number of people living with HIV and the number of people diagnosed for each exposure risk category, region of birth, gender, and Aboriginal and Torres Strait Islander status.

 For each subpopulation, we estimated the proportion of duplicates separately.
 We also adjusted the death and emigration rates to reflect the differences in these rates in males and females in the general population.
-Mortality and migration rates were adjusted for the Indigenous and non-Indigenous Australian-born population to reflect the higher overall mortality in Aboriginal and Torres Strait Islanders as reported by the ABS (9).
-We also assumed no Indigenous people living with diagnosed HIV move overseas.
-Finally, we separately estimated the emigration rate for males and females and by region of birth to reflect the large differences in emigration.
-We did this using net overseas migration departures for 2004-2015 (which were provided to the Kirby Institute by the ABS by age, sex, jurisdiction and age (10) calculating the relative difference between the subpopulation and the overall net overseas migration rates and applying this to the overall migration rate for diagnosed people living with HIV.
+Mortality and migration rates were adjusted for Aboriginal and Torres Strait Islander peoples and non-Indigenous Australian-born people to reflect the higher Aboriginal and Torres Strait Islander mortality (9).
+We also assumed no Aboriginal and Torres Strait Islander people living with diagnosed HIV move overseas.

+Finally, we separately estimated the emigration rate by gender and region of birth to reflect the large differences in emigration.
+We did this using net overseas migration departures for 2004-2015 [which were provided to the Kirby Institute by the ABS by sex, jurisdiction and age (10) calculating the relative difference between the subpopulation and the overall net overseas migration rates and applying this to the overall migration rate for diagnosed people living with HIV.
 For years before 2004 and after 2015 we estimated the relative emigration rate using linear regression.

-Similarly, we assumed a higher post-diagnosis emigration rate for overseas-born people based on the NSW six-monthly follow-up data for 2013-2020 (which was 0.702% for Australian-born people and 8.57% for overseas-born people).
+Similarly, we assumed a higher post-diagnosis emigration rate for overseas-born people based on the NSW six-monthly follow-up data (for example during 2013-2020 this post-diagnosis emigration rate 0.7% per year for Australian-born people and 8.6% per year for overseas-born people).